-Because of the significant weaknesses related to performance, availability, and scalability in purely centralized approaches, and because of the desire to have centralized control of access control policy, hybrid approaches have emerged in access control.
-There are two common methods for providing a "happy medium" between local control of policy (where services express all policy) and central control of policy (where a central policy server expresses all policy).
-In these models, each web service expresses local policy, but leverages global organizational policy in order to make decisions.
-This alleviates policy control concerns related to the purely decentralized model.
+3313 3314 A purely centralized approach has significant weaknesses related to performance, availability, and scalability; a purely decentralized approach does not support a requirement to have centralized control of access control policy.
+In response, hybrid approaches have emerged to provide a "happy medium" between local control of policy (where services express all policy) and central control of policy (where a central policy server expresses all policy).
+In hybrid models, each service can both express local policy and leverage global organizational policy (which can be periodically downloaded or syndicated to the local services) in order to make decisions.
+The balance between the models will depend on the context in which the hybrid is applied.